 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 230k dots).

 - Faster burst: Shoots at higher frequency (8 vs 2 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the M8 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M8 requires a separate lens.

 - More compact: Is smaller (127x75mm vs 139x80mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M8).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M8).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.